 That the flow or passage of time is something internal to it, is, I think, best seen with respect to a third, not commonly recognised type of temporal being (besides substances and events, the topics of endurantist and perdurantist theories respectively), which I call "Processes".
 I have tried to characterise their mode of persistence and their importance for change in taks in 2013, 2015 (draft paper is here), 2016 and 2017.
 Processes are, I think, what kineseis are in Aristotle's Physics an their internal temporality is what underlies the Aristotelian conception of time, much in vogue in QFT nowadays, as it provides the perspective of defining time in terms of change.

 Next to time, normativity is the other principal locus of perspectivality.
 When we evaluate the world, describe things as good and bad and tell others or ourselves what to do, we describe the world from the standpoint of some values.
 In evaluating the world in this, rather than in some other way, we locate ourselves within it, in much the same way as when we describe some things as past and others as future.
 How are we to understand such perspectivality?
 In "Perspectival Facts" (cf. above), I attributed it to the objects we evaluate and which, in part, depend on our evaluation.
 But we do not only create values in evaluating, we also honor them: what we create are axiologically characterised things, but what we honor are the characteristics themselves - the Good, the True, the Beautiful and the Just, self-standing forms that are only imperfectly realised in the material world (cf. my remarks on the amphiboly of Aristotelian forms above).
 What relations can we have, however, to such lofty items?
 Following Kevin Mulligan, I characterise foolishness (as opposed to stupidity) as a form of disrespect of truth, the prime epistemic value, in my racism paper ("Racisme et bêtise", in: Christine Tappolet, Fabrice Teroni, Anita Konzelmann Ziv (editors), Les Ombres de l'Âme.
 Penser les émotions négatives, Genève: Éditions Markus Haller, 2011, pp. 145-159; Italian translation: "Razzismo e stupidità", in: Le ombre dell’anima.
 Pensare le emozioni negative, Christine Tappolet, Fabrice Teroni, Anita Konzelmann Ziv (editors), Milano: Raffaello Cortina, pp. 81--93, 2013).
 Since then, I have continued to work on the question how values and norms are related - now, I think that the relation is contingent upon our deciding to engage with the values in question in a certain way, which is why the norms grounded in values are not categorical, in the mode of the supererogatory, not in the mode of obligation.
 I argue for some such thesis in the case of skepticism (cf. below) and have recently started working on a more general defense, building on my earlier work on emotions and their formal objects (Neuchâtel, 27th of October 2005), the semantics and pragmatics of slurs (24th of September, 2007) and the emotional underpinnings of the phenomenon of imaginative resistance (12th of July, 2007).
+In "Representation of Values", I sketch an Aristotelian account of how emotions represent values (25th of August 2018, recording).

 The supererogatory character of our moral and epistemic norms marks an important difference to political norms and obligations, which are hypothetically binding.
 Taking political imperatives to be moral ones, I argue in my comments comments on Kasper Lippert-Rasmussen, Born Free and Equal?, distorts our view of discrimination which, I think, is at bottom a philosophical, not a moral problem (though not less serious because of this).
 A long time ago (in 2002), I also argued that it distorts our view of sexual politics ("Si p alors q - Une introduction à la philosophie du sexe" and of war and peace.